 5. How can I help?

-As you have gathered from this article, a key to effective coaching is asking the right questions.
+As you have gathered from this article, a key to effective coaching is asking the right and important questions.
 One of the greatest coaching questions an executive can ask is, "How can I help?"
 Executives can begin by listening to their direct reports' suggestions on how they can become more helpful.
 They can also participate in the dialogue by suggesting approaches and then asking, "Do you feel this approach will help you become more effective?"

 In some cases executives who receive poor feedback as coaches attack the problem by simply spending more time coaching.
 This can do more harm than good.
 The key to improvement is not to do more coaching.
-The key is to provide coaching to the right people on the right topics.
+The key is to provide a mentor to the right people on the right topics.
 In some cases less coaching in some areas may be what is needed!
 By asking for input from direct reports executives can make the most effective use of their own very limited time.

 6. What suggestions do you have for me?

 Extensive research on the impact of direct report feedback and follow-up on leadership effectiveness has shown a clear, undeniable pattern.
 Leaders that ask for suggestions from their direct reports - focus on improving 1-2 key behaviors - and follow-up on a consistent basis - are almost always seen as dramatically increasing in leadership effectiveness.
 By asking, "What suggestions do you have for me?" executives change the dynamics of the coaching process.
 Traditional coaching is sometimes thought of as a one-way monologue that focuses on, "Let me tell you what you can do to improve."
 The Six-Question approach creates a two-way dialogue that focuses on, "Let's try to help each other."
 Direct reports are much more willing to have an executive coach them, if the executives are willing to be coached by them!